FabianGrob/CodeChallengesITBuilders/readme.txt

 The space exploration company requested that the algorithm be developed with quadratic complexity, which means that the execution time increases significantly as the size of the data grows.(O(n^2))

+Examples:
+Matrix dimensions:	Results:
+2x2		=>	2
+4x4 		=> 	20
+1x10		=>	1

 -------------------------------------------------------------------------------------------

+WeightsAndScale:

+El equipo de exploración planetaria extrajo 7 muestras radiactivas de un planeta inhóspito y necesita pesarlas, pero la balanza digital se estropeó.
+El equipo solo cuenta con una balanza de equilibrio, que consiste en colocar pesos en sus dos platillos y se inclina indicando cual pesa más, o se mantiene en equilibrio si pesan lo mismo.
+El equipo de astronautas solicita desarrollar un software que distinga cuál es la muestra que pesa más de las 7, sabiendo que 6 muestras de 7 pesan exactamente lo mismo y solo una pesa estrictamente más que el resto.
+Al ser un material radiactivo, los astronautas deben estar lo menos expuestos posible, por lo que el número máximo de pesajes necesarios para determinar el material que pesa más es de 2 usos de la báscula.
+Para implementar el método WeightsAndScale, existe la función auxiliar haveSameWight que recibe 2 ints y devuelve un ENUM que indica si el plato de la izquierda o el de la derecha pesan más, o si pesan lo mismo.
+La implementación de WeightsAndScale debe devolver un int[] de 2 posiciones, en la cual la posición 0 debe indicar en que posición del arreglo que recibimos por parámetros tiene diferente peso, mientras ​​que en la segunda posición del arreglo se debe devolver incluir la variable weightTimes, que indica cuántos pesajes se han realizado.

+The planetary exploration team extracted 7 radioactive samples from an inhospitable planet and needs to weigh them, but the digital scale has broken.
+The team only has a balance scale, which consists of placing weights on its two pans and tilting indicating which one weighs more, or remains in balance if they weigh the same.
+The astronaut team requests to develop software that distinguishes which sample weighs more from the 7, knowing that 6 samples out of 7 weigh exactly the same and only one weighs strictly more than the rest.
+Being a radioactive material, astronauts must be exposed as little as possible, so the maximum number of weighings necessary to determine the material that weighs the most is 2 uses of the scale.
+To implement the WeightsAndScale method, there is a helper function haveSameWight that recieves 2 ints and returns an ENUM indicating whether the left or right pan weighs more, or the same.
+The implementation of WeightsAndScale must return an int[] of 2 positions, in which position 0 must indicate in which position of the array that we receive by parameters has a different weight, while in the second position of the array it must be returned to include the variable weightTimes , which indicates how many weighings have been carried out.

+Examples:	   Results:
+{1,1,1,1,1,1,10} => {6,1}
+{3,1,1,1,1,1,1} => {0,2}
+{1,1,3,1,1,1,1} => {2,2}